| |

 Designed by Freepik.

 One of the first things nurses do when starting a shift is check their schedule, supplies and patient list.
-They don’t try to “wing it.”
+They don’t try to wing it.
 They lean on structure to stay grounded.

 Family caregivers can benefit from this same approach.
 Having a basic daily routine can lower your stress levels, reduce decision fatigue and create more peace of mind at home.